hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 The problem of Extrapolation Error
 ----------
 Apparently, Q-learning seems to be compatible with the offline setting, as it uses large amount of data to learn Q-function.
-However, Q-function is known to suffer from `extrapolation error` due to the distribution shift and the deadly triad conditions (i.e., the combination of the bootstrapping, function approximation, and off-policy).
+However, Q-function is known to suffer from `extrapolation error` :cite:`fujimoto2019off` due to the distribution shift and the deadly triad conditions (i.e., the combination of the bootstrapping, function approximation, and off-policy) :cite:`van2018deep`.

 To investigate why the extrapolation error arises, let us recall the following TD loss of the Q-learning.